Gleyber Torres Player Props: Yankees vs. Rangers

 Gleyber Torres At The Plate

+- Torres has reached base via a hit in 16 games this season (of 27 played), and had multiple hits in five of those games.

-- He has hit a home run in 15.4% of his games this year, and 3.8% of his chances at the plate.
+- He has hit a home run in 14.8% of his games this season, and 3.7% of his trips to the plate.

-- Torres has picked up an RBI in 23.1% of his games this year, with two or more RBI in 15.4% of his games.
+- Torres has an RBI in six of 27 games this year, with multiple RBI in four of them.

+- He has scored in 40.7% of his games this season, with two or more runs scored in 11.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.